JroutEA/studio/DEVLOG.md

 ### 2025-10-02

+- **v0.1.20**: Resolved a runtime error by simplifying the error handling in the `testCaseAssistantAI` flow.
 - **v0.1.19**: Corrected the dates in the DEVLOG.md file to reflect the proper timeline.
 - **v0.1.18**: Corrected the dates in the DEVLOG.md file.
 - **v0.1.17**: Fixed a formatting bug that caused duplicate numbering in the Test Assistant's setup instructions.